biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 ---

-In this case, let's impute with the median in order to not remove samples:
+In this case, let's impute with the median:
 ```
 metadata$consent_age[is.na(metadata$consent_age)] = median(metadata$consent_age, na.rm = T)
 ```